QData/TextAttack/README.md

 ### TokenizedText

-To allow for word replacement after a sequence has been tokenized, we include a TokenizedText object which maintains both a list of tokens and the original text, with punctuation.
+To allow for word replacement after a sequence has been tokenized, we include a `TokenizedText` object which maintains both a list of tokens and the original text, with punctuation.
 We use this object in favor of a list of words or just raw text.

 ### Models and Datasets

 We've included a few pretrained models that you can download and run out-of-the-box.
 However, TextAttack is model agnostic!
-Anything that overrides \_\_call\_\_, takes in tokenized text, and outputs probabilities works.
+Anything that overrides `call`, takes in `TokenizedText`, and outputs probabilities works.

 ### Attacks

-Attacks all take as input a TokenizedText, and output either a SuccessfulAttackResult if it succeeds or a FailedAttackResult if it fails.
+The `attack_one` method in an `Attack` takes as input a `TokenizedText`, and output either a `SuccessfulAttackResult` if it succeeds or a `FailedAttackResult` if it fails.
 We formulate an attack as consisting of four components: a **goal function** which determines if the attack as succeeded, **constraints** defining which perturbations are valid, a **transformation** that generates potential modifications given an input, and a **search method** which traverses through the search space of possible perturbations.

-### Goal functions
+### Goal Functions

-A goal function takes as input a TokenizedText object and the ground truth output, and determines whether the goal has succeeded.
+A `GoalFunction` takes as input a `TokenizedText` object and the ground truth output, and determines whether the goal has succeeded.

 ### Constraints

-Constraints take as input an original TokenizedText, and a list of transformed TokenizedTexts.
-For each transformed option, the constraint returns a boolean representing whether the constraint is met.
+A `Constraint` takes as input an original `TokenizedText`, and a list of transformed `TokenizedText`s.
+For each transformed option, it returns a boolean representing whether the constraint is met.

 ### Transformations

-Transformations take as input a TokenizedText and return a list of possible transformed TokenizedTexts.
+A `Transformation` takes as input a `TokenizedText` and returns a list of possible transformed `TokenizedText`s.
 For example, a transformation might return all possible synonym replacements.

-### Search methods
+### Search Methods

-The search method is currently implemented in an extension of the Attack class.
-The `get\_transformations` function takes as input a TokenizedText object and outputs a list of possible transformations filtered by meeting all of the attack’s constraints.
+A search method is currently implemented in an extension of the `Attack` class, through implementing the `attack_one` method.
+The `get_transformations` function takes as input a `TokenizedText` object and outputs a list of possible transformations filtered by meeting all of the attack’s constraints.
 A search consists of successive calls to `get_transformations` until the search succeeds or is exhausted.

-### Adding to TextAttack
+## Contributing to TextAttack

 We welcome contributions and suggestions!
 Submit a pull request or issue and we will do our best to respond in a timely manner.